replicant0wnz/nagios-python-example/README.md

 }
 ```

-Create a "dummy" host in `templates.cfg` as we will not be associating with any single server:
+Create a "dummy" host in `templates.cfg` if we don't want to associate with an existing server:

 ```
 define host {